-I obsess easily (but hasten to add harmlessly) and one of my continuing interests remains beautiful femme fatales with early successes who, despite obvious innate intelligence, were slated for later failure.
+I obsess easily (but hasten to add harmlessly) and one of my continuing interests remains beautiful femme fatales with early success who, despite obvious innate intelligence, were slated for later failure.
 (Can we say subjectivity boys and girls?)
-Evelyn Nesbit fits nicely within this subset of my books or dvds about Louise Brooks, Gia Carangi, Nico, Lady Idina Sackville (wife of murdered Joss Hay, the Earl of Erroll, both of Kenya,) Zelda Fitzgerald, Edie Sedgwick, Bettie Page or Lady Anne Blunt (daughter of mathematician Countess Ada Lovelace [whose notes included what is recognized as the first algorithm intended to be processed by a machine: as such she is often regarded as the world's first computer programmer] and granddaughter of no less than Lord Byron.
+Evelyn Nesbit fits nicely within this subset of my books or movies about Louise Brooks, Gia Carangi, Isak Dinesen (Karen Blixen,) Empress Elizabeth of Austria, Lady Idina Sackville (wife of murdered Joss Hay, Earl of Errol, both of Kenya,) Zelda Fitzgerald, Edie Sedgwick, Adele Bloch-Bauer, Bettie Page or Lady Anne Blunt (daughter of mathematician Countess Ada Lovelace [often regarded as the world's first computer programmer] and granddaughter of no less than Lord Byron.
 Good genetics there!
 While her bounder husband slept with every female aristocrat in England, Lady Blunt alone is responsible for having saved the Arabian Horse breed from interbred extinction, as it rapidly was being crossed only with Thoroughbreds in its native Middle East to fashion faster racehorses.)

 Author Uruburu contends that Nesbit's life and ordeals represent a cautionary tale to today's teen celebs (while firmly rooting her bio in the times and context.)
 Nesbit was gifted with curiosity, artistic proclivities, love of books and learning, and yes, drop dead beauty, and became the sole breadwinner for her widowed family with her later modeling career.
 She had no adult guidance from her clueless mother and was easy prey for exploitative types of all stripes.
 Her main benefactor raped her, her new rich husband beat her, and the millionaire dynasty who counted on her testimony to save its scion from the electric chair for shooting her former lover in cold blood in front of oh, er, um, 500 or so witnesses in a public place dropped her financially like a lead balloon once same was accomplished.

-Her lovely smile, as depicted above, would soon fade.
+Her lovely smile, as depicted above and below, would soon fade.

 The mega-rich Thaw family who had enlisted her help vital to getting the murderous husband off immediately disowned her, rare in cases with an heir.
 Thaw himself eventually only left her $10K, the same amount he left to a waitress he had just met.